 Who We Work With

-We are a unique counseling and healing center located in Silicon Valley offering an innovative new approach to help high functioning, put together people, such as yourself, heal the interpersonal hurts that keep you feeling stuck, dissatisfied, misunderstood, and alone in your life.
+We are a boutique counseling and consulting practice located in Silicon Valley offering an innovative new approach to help high functioning, put together people, such as yourself, heal the interpersonal hurts that keep you feeling stuck, dissatisfied, misunderstood, and alone in your life.

 All of our clients do well professionally or academically and find a disconnect with their personal lives, in particular, in their interpersonal relationships.
 Our client's lives are pretty well put together, and they usually have difficulty with other's behavior.
 Most of our clients are "fixers" and think "I've got it together, why can't they?
 Let me just help them (my partner, parents, children, bosses, coworkers, friends, etc) get it together too."